IEA-Paris/PPIAS/content/articles/WPRN21/Research_notes/RN5_Moscaritolo.md

 picture_copyright: ''
 yt: ''
 highlight: false
-bibliography: "/documents-exportes_rn5.bib"
+bibliography: '/bibliography/documents-exportes_rn5.bib'
 ---

 ## 1. INTRODUCTION

-The COV-JEUNENFANT(^1) (COVID-Young Child) interdisciplinary project aims to better understand the lived experiences of families with young children (0-6) during the first lockdown in France.
+The COV-JEUNENFANT[^1] (COVID-Young Child) interdisciplinary project aims to better understand the lived experiences of families with young children (0-6) during the first lockdown in France.
 Particular attention was paid to the unequal constraints in diverse family settings and their effects on parenting and home schooling.
-In 2018, single-parent families accounted for 21% of the French [households](https://www.insee.fr/fr/statistiques/4285341 "Insee").
+In 2018, single-parent families accounted for 21% of the French [households](https://www.insee.fr/fr/statistiques/4285341 'Insee').
 One third was living below the poverty line (@haut_les_2014).
-3.4% of French children are formally living in dual [residence](https://www.insee.fr/fr/statistiques/5227614#titre-bloc-1 "INSEE_2020").
+3.4% of French children are formally living in dual [residence](https://www.insee.fr/fr/statistiques/5227614#titre-bloc-1 'INSEE_2020').
 Assuming that socio-economic insecurity for the former and circulation between homes for the latter were factors potentially amplifying the negative effects of the COVID-19 health crisis restrictions, we intended to look into the daily lives of these particular family configurations coping with educating and caring for young children during the pandemic.

 ## 2. METHODOLOGY

-An online questionnaire (^2) collected data from a population of 490 families residing in France with at least one child up to six years old.
-Analyses on two sub-populations are presented here: 36 single-parent families (^3) (SPF) (32 mothers and 4 fathers, 7% of our study population) and 19 families with children in shared residence (SR) (13 mothers and 6 fathers, 4%).
+An online questionnaire [^2] collected data from a population of 490 families residing in France with at least one child up to six years old.
+Analyses on two sub-populations are presented here: 36 single-parent families [^3] (SPF) (32 mothers and 4 fathers, 7% of our study population) and 19 families with children in shared residence (SR) (13 mothers and 6 fathers, 4%).
 Compared to the French national rate, the smaller proportion of SPF in our population may be due to the time lag between the birth of a child and marital separations.
 Our SR sample is close to, if not above, the national rate of children living in dual residence.
-Bivariate analyses (chi2 and Fisher's exact test*, significance threshold of 0.05) and qualitative analysis (continuous thematisation of three free-expression items) were performed.
+Bivariate analyses (chi2 and Fisher's exact test\*, significance threshold of 0.05) and qualitative analysis (continuous thematisation of three free-expression items) were performed.

 ## 3. FACING LOCKDOWN FROM A VULNERABLE STANDPOINT